 In the weak gun condition, the gun fired with dramatically poorer accuracy, the bullets dealt substantially less damage, and the rate of fire was slightly slower.
 The gun did not shake the screen when fired, and its sound was anemic.
 Enemies shot by the rifle always died with the same, less dramatic animation, and did not lose blood or limbs when shot.

 A full table of statistics for the weak and strong guns is provided in Table 1.
-The .wad game files for all four conditions are available online at https://github.com/Joe-Hilgard/VVG-product-placement/tree/master/wads.
-A copy of Doom II is needed to run them – simply drag and drop the .wad file onto the Doom.exe program.
+Game files for all four conditions are publicly available in the GitHub repository.

 Outcomes

+This being an initial, exploratory study, we included many potential outcomes.
+Some of these were direct, such as questions about the desirability of the real-world AR-15.
+Others were subtler and more circumscribed, such as questions about the safety of firearms, the importance of the 2nd amendment, and potential restrictions on gun magazines.

 1st and 2nd Amendment Rights Advocacy.
 Participants rated nine items on a 7-point Likert scale (1-Strongly disagree, 7-Strongly agree).
 Four items asked about the importance of the 2nd amendment and the utility of private firearm ownership.
-The other five items, intended as a screen, asked about the importance of freedom of speech in violent media.
+The other five items asked about the importance of freedom of speech in violent media; these were intended as distractor items.

 AR-15 desirability.
 At the top of the scale, participants were instructed that the following questions reference the AR-15 semi-automatic rifle.
 A picture of the rifle accompanied the text.
-Five questions measured the utility of the AR-15 (fun, useful, would feel safer, accurate, powerful).
+Five questions measured participants’ evaluations of the real-world AR-15,.
+These questions asked whether the AR-15 would be fun to own, useful to own, would make the respondent feel safer, would be accurate, and would be powerful.
 Another three questions measured buying intentions (scale derived from Baker & Churchill, 1977).
 A last question asked “What is the MOST you would be willing to pay, in dollars, for the AR-15?”
 Participants wholly uninterested in owning an AR-15 were instructed to write “blank” for this item.

 In-game gun desirability.
 Participants rated two items for how desirable their in-game gun was (“I feel I want the gun that I used in the video game today” and “I feel I need the gun I used in the video game today”)